Skip to content

 Rebalancing trigger calculator decides when to act based on threshold-based rebalancing rules.
 Most studies (Vanguard, Schwab) suggest rebalancing when allocation drifts 5%+ from target.
 Avoids both under-rebalancing (drift accumulates) and over-rebalancing (transaction costs eat returns).

 Example: target 60% stocks.
 Current 67% stocks.
 Drift = 7% absolute (above 5% threshold) = REBALANCE.
-Action: sell stocks until back to 60%.
+Result: stock allocation shifts back to 60% after rebalancing.
 Same portfolio at 64% stocks: drift = 4% (below threshold) = HOLD.
 Don't trade just because slightly off target.
 Threshold-based rebalancing reduces unnecessary transactions while maintaining risk control.

 Threshold rebalancing vs calendar rebalancing: studies (Buetow et al.) show threshold-based slightly outperforms calendar (annual/quarterly).
 Best of both: check quarterly, rebalance only if drift exceeds threshold.
 Saves 30-50% of transactions vs strict calendar approach.
 Tax-aware rebalancing: prefer rebalancing in tax-advantaged accounts (no tax cost), use new contributions to rebalance taxable accounts (buy underweight without selling).